gtuja/GCL/_document/Specification/SoftwareRequirementSpecification/SWRS.md

 - **[SWRS#004]** Gcl.Tcl is a package of types, interfaces, events, and classes for UA.NET and Gcl.Tcl itself.
 - **[SWRS#005]** Gcl.Tcl shall play an intermediary role between UA.NET, Gcl.Tcl.Xxx.
 - **[SWRS#006]** Gcl.Tcl shall provide templates, i.e., Gcl.Tcl.Template, Gcl.Tcl.TemplateService, as a sample code.
-- **[SWRS#007]** For an example, if UA.NET needs some task feature of serial communication protocol service, e.g., Gcl.Tcl.TaskScpService.
+- **[SWRS#007]** As an example, let's say that UA.NET needs some task feature of serial communication protocol service, e.g., Gcl.Tcl.TaskScpService.
 - **[SWRS#008]** Gcl.Tcl shall define a new task type, e.g., Gcl.Tcl.TaskType.ScpService.
 - **[SWRS#009]** UA.NET shall pass that type as a member of arguments, Gcl.Tcl.TclRegisterArgs, of s32TaskRegister in Gcl.Tcl.TaskManager interfaces.
 - **[SWRS#010]** From now on, UA.NET and Gcl.Tcl.TaskScpService are fully independent from each other, as long as they implement interfaces defined in Gcl.Tcl for each other.